JetBrains/guide/site/databases/tips/database-visualization/index.md

   - /pycharm/tips/database-visualization
 ---

-PyCharm Professional comes with all database features from JetBrains DataGrip.
+PyCharm with Pro subscription comes with all the database features from JetBrains DataGrip.

 DataGrip helps to seamlessly connect/manage/create with different databases and helps boost developer productivity.